-IndianOilâ€™s entry into Sri Lanka is in line with its Vision of becoming a transnational energy major.
+IndianOil’s entry into Sri Lanka is in line with its Vision of becoming a transnational energy major.
 While expanding its market base to convert the surplus avails of petroleum products into more wealth for stakeholders, IndianOil is also committed to being a good strategic partner to Sri Lanka.
 Its vast experience in downstream petroleum operations in India is helping create a healthy and competitive petroleum industry in Sri Lanka.

-Incorporated to carry out retail marketing of petroleum products and bulk supply to industrial consumers, Lanka IOC operates about 150 petrol & diesel stations in Sri Lanka, and has a very efficient lube marketing network.
-Its major facilities include an oil terminal at Trincomalee, Sri Lanka's largest petroleum storage facility and an 18,000 tonnes per annum capacity lubricants blending plant and state-of-the-art fuels and lubricants testing laboratory at Trincomalee.
+At present, Lanka IOC operates 202 petrol & diesel stations in Sri Lanka and has a very efficient lube marketing network with 235 SERVO shops and 24 lubricant distributors.
+Major facilities include an oil terminal at Trincomalee - Sri Lanka's largest natural harbor, a lubricant blending plant of 18,000 tonnes per annum capacity and a state-of-the-art fuels & lubricants testing laboratory at Trincomalee.
 Lanka IOC also owns one-third share in Ceylon Petroleum Storage Terminals Limited (CPSTL) - a joint venture of Lanka IOC and Ceylon Petroleum Corporation (CPC) - which operates 13 oil terminals across the Island.
-Lanka IOC’s activities not only provide the island nation energy security and supply stability but also upgrade the overall standards of service, particularly in the retail sector.
-It took over 100 CPC-owned petrol/diesel stations in February 2003 and commenced retailing products to customers.
-Subsequently, it took over 59 dealer-owned franchisee retail outlets.
+Lanka IOC’s activities not only provide the island nation energy security and supply stability but also helps upgrade the overall standards of service, particularly in the retail sector.
+It is listed on the Colombo Stock Exchange.

-For more details, please visit https://www.lankaioc.com/
+For more details, please visit http://www.lankaioc.com/